grpc/proposal/A51-custom-backend-metrics.md

 Recording the same metric multiple times overrides the previously provided values.
 The methods can be called at any time during an RPC lifecycle, depending on the particular type of the cost or utilization measurement.
 For example, an RPC request size may be recorded at the beginning of the call, while a queue-size may be reported at any time during the call lifetime.
-`recordNamedMetricsMetric` is an API for opaque metrics whose type (i.e. per-call or machine-wide) is application specific.
+`recordNamedMetricsMetric` is an API for opaque metrics whose type (i.e. per-request or per-server) is application specific.
 The data is translated to an `OrcaLoadReport` at the end of each RPC and sent out as the trailing metadata.

-#### Machine-Wide Recording
+#### Per-Server Recording

-We will define a metric recorder that is machine-wide.
-This can be used with both per-query and out-of-band metrics reporting.
+We will define a metric recorder that is per-server.
+This can be used with both per-request and out-of-band metrics reporting.
 The implementation holds the utilization metrics data in key/value pairs using a map.
 We will expose set-style APIs for user's server applications to update the metrics data, pseudo-code as follows:

 ```